Helpers

 Post

-There is also an Post
+There is also a Post

 helper that will create a POST handler and corresponding Form